jhonApk/desafio-linha-de-comando/README.md

 21. (B) Run the "challenge_20" program.
 It's OK to do this in 2 steps.
 	- command:
-		- 1 - chmod 700 challenge_20 (apos verificar permições)
+		- 1 - chmod 700 challenge_20 (apos verificar permissões)
-		- 2 - ./challenge_20 (executa
+		- 2 - ./challenge_20 (executa)

 22. (B) Compile and run "compile_me.c".
 It's OK to do this in 2 steps.
+	- Command:
+		- Install gcc (sudo apt install gcc)
+		- gcc compile_me.c

 23. (A) Run the "redirect" program and collect all of its output in a file named "output.txt".